Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

 |5||Outdoor fun for the whole family|

-You can hike all day on the miles of trails in the Watchung Reservation, or hook up with our expert naturalists at the Trailside Nature & Science Center for guided walks and other outdoor fun including movies and campfires.
+Hike all day on the miles of rustic trails in the Watchung Reservation, or hook up with our expert naturalists at the Trailside Nature & Science Center for guided walks and other outdoor fun.

-For list of indoor and outdoor winter programs at Trailside for children, visit Trailside online, email email@example.com or call 908-789-3670.
+For list of indoor and outdoor winter programs at Trailside visit Trailside online, email email@example.com or call 908-789-3670.

 |6||Cut the ice|

-When construction is completed next year, the new Warinanco Ice Skating Center will be iced up and ready for you from October to March.
-Programs include open skating, group rentals, lessons, hockey clinics, the annual George T. Cron high school hockey tournament, popular seasonal events including the annual Turkey Broom Bowl and Skate with Santa, programs for people with disabilities, and hockey for adults age 18 and over.
+The new Warinanco Sports Center is iced up and ready for skaters all season long.
+Activities include open skating, group rentals, lessons, the annual George T. Cron high school hockey tournament, seasonal celebrations, events for people with disabilities, and more.

-The Skating Center is located in Warinanco Park at Thompson Avenue, in Roselle, and it features free Wi-Fi.
+The Sports Center is located in Warinanco Park at One Park Drive, in Roselle.

 Please note: outdoor skating on County lakes is subject to ice conditions and is permitted only where posted.